NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 Considering image math operations, which of below statements is correct (multiple answers)?

-A. Never change the pixel data type, because it violates image integrity.
+1. Never change the pixel data type, because it violates image integrity.
-B. One sometimes should change pixel data type, otherwise one gets wrong image processing results.
+2. One sometimes should change pixel data type, otherwise one gets wrong image processing results.
-C. Changing the pixel data type does not change pixel values.
+3. Changing the pixel data type does not change pixel values.
-D. One should check pixel values after changing pixel data type.
+4. One should check pixel values after changing pixel data type.
-E. It is forbidden to perform mathematical operations on images, because it changes the pixel values.
+5. It is forbidden to perform mathematical operations on images, because it changes the pixel values.
-F. As a scientist, one is allowed to perform mathematical operations on images.
+6. As a scientist, one is allowed to perform mathematical operations on images.

 ## Display of 3-D images

-Biological images are often 3D.
+Biological images are often 34.
 However paper and monitors can only show 2D images.
 It is thus important to understand how to show 3D images in 2D without compromising the scientific message.

 ### Concepts